rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ##### Exchanging for an Access Token

-Now, you'll need to build the querystring for the post request to exchange the authorization code for an access token.
+Now, we need to build the querystring for the post request to exchange the authorization code for an access token.

 `https://github.com/login/oauth/access_token?client_id=CLIENT_ID&client_secret=CLIENT_SECRET&code=AUTH_CODE&state=STATE`

-You can (and should) append the following parameters to the request.
+We can (and should) append the following parameters to the request.

 Name             | Description
 -----------------|-----------------